 Meet the Agape Fellowship Pastors and Elders

-Nathaniel Buck - Pastor of Preaching
+Nathaniel Buck - Pastor/Elder of Preaching

 I was born in Ketchikan, Alaska and raised in Juneau.
 Growing up in Alaska I developed a love for the outdoors and a passion for bringing God’s Word to people.
 I love living in Alaska, with all the best hunting, fishing, and outdoor activities it offers.
 It is also where I hope to live out Agape Fellowship’s mission of pursuing Christlikeness and helping others to do the same.
 I grew up in a good Christian family with my dad as the associate pastor and heavily involved in ministry.
 So I knew about Jesus and the Bible from a very young age but it wasn’t until the age of 13 when I became keenly aware of my sins and my great need for the Savior.
 It was then that God saved me and I was born again.
 Then, at the age of 16, I began to sense God calling me into the pastoral ministry.
 God has given me a passion to see the people around me reached with the gospel and taught God’s Word.
 As the pastor of Agape Fellowship, I would love to have you join us for worship on the Lord’s Day.
 Feel free to contact me with any questions about Jesus or Agape Fellowship.
 You are welcome to attend our services on Sunday, or drop me an email; or give me a call to chat about what God is doing in your life.

-Anthony Sutton - Elder Candidate
+Anthony Sutton - Pastor/Elder

 I was born in Northern California, though my family moved frequently during my childhood.
 We had a nominal Christian background—attending church occasionally, but I would describe us more as “Chreasters.”
 I was primarily raised by my single mother, and we eventually settled in Las Vegas.
 It was during my time in Las Vegas that the Lord radically transformed my heart, giving me a deep desire to worship and serve Him.
 This transformation sparked within me a strong passion to see the Church grow, not only through the salvation of souls but in fostering a deeper reverence and awe for Christ and His body.